 - Klövensteen game reserve – many different animals such as roe deer, mouflon, fallow deer, sika deer, red deer and wild boar live in this reserve in the west of Hamburg.

-33. Enjoy nature in Hamburg’s most beautiful parks
+33. Hamburg’s most beautiful parks

 Hamburg is considered the greenest bigger city in Germany.
 No wonder, because there really are many parks and green spaces here, where you are sure to find your retreat in the middle of the busy city: